 Friar Anthony of Padua, "Christ's perfect follower and a tireless preacher of the Gospel," is buried here.
 Construction of this impressive Romanesque/Gothic church (with its Byzantine-style domes) started immediately after St. Anthony's death in 1231.
 As a mark of his universal appeal and importance in the medieval Church, he was sainted within a year of his death.
 Speedy.
 And for nearly 800 years, his remains and this glorious church have attracted pilgrims to Padua.
 A modest dress code is enforced.

 Lovers of early-Renaissance art come to Padua just to gaze at the remarkable frescoes by Giotto in the Scrovegni Chapel.
 To protect the paintings from excess humidity, only 25 people are allowed in the chapel at a time, and prepaid reservations are required — it's wise to reserve at least two days in advance.
-(If you'll be staying overnight in Padua or parking a car, consider paying a little extra for a Padova Card).

 This funky wine-and-grappa bar is still run by Oreste (with his Chicagoan wife, Beverly) like a 1970s, old-style enoteca.
 Browse and sample and clown around with Oreste.
 This historic enoteca was once the private chapel of the archbishop of Verona.
 Traces of the past hide between the bottles — ask Beverly to tell you the story (closed Mon).